 Van living is simple, cheap and flexible

 We fell in love with van dwelling but knew we couldn't travel forever.
-Eventually, reality caught up with us and our dwindling budget rolled us back home, where we decided we would make it a permanent choice.
+Eventually, reality caught up with us and our dwindling budget rolled us back home, where we decided we would make it a permanent choice due to the ridiculous rent prices involved in renting a house.
 Now, we're full-time 'van-lifers', which is epic, but not quite as glamorous as 'van travellers'.

 It was a practical choice as much as anything.
-Even when not travelling, we decided that vehic dwelling was still the best way for us to live.
-It’s cheaper (rental costs where we are based are astronomical), so it allows us to save money, and it lets us stay flexible (weekends away after a week’s work are an essential lifestyle choice in our minds).
-We enjoy not being tied down to things like a mortgage and electric bills, plus if the opportunity to travel comes around again we are in the perfect position to hit the road and roll on out.
+Even when not travelling, we decided that vehicle dwelling was still the best way for us to live.
+It's cheaper for a start, so it allows us to save more money, and it lets us stay flexible (weekends away after a week's work are an essential lifestyle choice in our minds).
+We enjoy not being tied down to things like a mortgage and electric bills and council tax and if the opportunity to travel comes around again we are in the perfect position to hit the road and roll on out.

-Some people will think you're awesome, some just won't get van life
+Some people will think you're awesome, some just won't get it

 Of course, there is also a third response, the ‘oh cool!', which usually comes from another van dwelling (or other alternative housing) adventurers.
 Meeting these people often leads to the best conversations - how did you convert your vehicle, what vehicle did you convert, what's your best breakdown story, tips on storage, recipe swaps, etc.